Working Dogs

 Temperament

-The Maremma Sheepdog has a famously warm and sociable temperament that makes it highly attuned to its family's emotions and moods.
+The Maremma Sheepdog has an independent, self-sufficient character that makes it highly attuned to its family's emotions and moods.
 The Maremma Sheepdog is famously gentle and patient with children of all ages, making it a wonderful family dog.
 The Maremma Sheepdog tends to love the company of other dogs and typically does well in multi-pet households.

 Around strangers, the Maremma Sheepdog is naturally reserved and can make an effective watchdog.
 This breed tends to be quiet and won't alert you to every passing noise.
 This breed has a low wanderlust potential and is unlikely to roam.
 Prey drive is low, making off-lead exercise relatively safe in open areas.